adeniyitobi055/alx-higher_level_programming/0x0A-python-inheritance/README.md

 - Less development and maintenance expenses result from an inheritance.

 This project will show some cases of how to use inheritance and its advantages will correspond to the above points.

+### Tests(software testing)
+This directory contains files used for test cases to test the function making sure no criteria is left out.

+### Test_main(main functions)
+This directory contains files that are used to test the functions to verify if they're operating as expected.